-So you’ve booked a yoga retreat, secured your river permit or just happen to be going on an island get away, what types of shoes or sandals are you planning to bring along?
+So you’ve secured your river permit or just happen to be going on an island getaway, what types of shoes or sandals are you planning to bring along?
 Are you going to be on the whitewater rafting?
 Will you be on the beach, walking alongside tide pools or perhaps climbing over rocks?

-Closed Toe Water Shoes
+Best Water Shoes

 Open Toe Sandals